junxit/us-congress-bills-115/bill.md

 - **(2)** by adding at the end the following:
   > - **(3)** *Requirements*
   >   - **(A)** *Application* A State or Tribal government desiring to provide assistance under subsection (c)(1)(B), (c)(4), or (e) shall submit to the President an application for a grant to provide financial assistance under the program.
-  >   - **(B)** *Criteria* The President, in consultation and coordination with State, Tribal, and local governments, shall establish criteria for the approval of applications submitted under subparagraph (A).
+  >   - **(B)** *Criteria* The President, in consultation and coordination with State, and Tribal, and local governments, shall establish criteria for the approval of applications submitted under subparagraph (A).
 The criteria shall include, at a minimum—
   >     - **(i)** a requirement that the State or Tribal government submit a housing strategy under subparagraph (C);
   >     - **(ii)** the demonstrated ability of the State or Tribal government to manage the program under this section;
   >     - **(iii)** there being in effect a plan approved by the President as to how the State or Tribal government will comply with applicable Federal laws and regulations and how the State or Tribal government will provide assistance under its plan;
-  >     - **(iv)** a requirement that the State, Tribal, or local government comply with rules and regulations established pursuant to subsection (j); and
+  >     - **(iv)** a requirement that the State, or Tribal, or local government comply with rules and regulations established pursuant to subsection (j); and
   >     - **(v)** a requirement that the President, or the designee of the President, comply with subsection (i).
   >   - **(C)** *Requirement of housing strategy*
   >     - **(i)** *In general* A State or Tribal government submitting an application under this paragraph shall have an approved housing strategy, which shall be developed and submitted to the President for approval.